Contraz/demosys-py/docs/source/project.rst

 Custom commands can be added to your project.
 This can be useful when you need additional tooling or whatever you could imagine would be useful to run from ``manage.py``.

-Creating a new sub-command is fairly straight forward.
+Creating a new command is fairly straight forward.
 Inside your project package, create the ``management/commands/`` directories.
 Inside the commands directory we can add commands.
 Let's add the command ``test``.